-The Apple Tree Bench label remembers the farming traditions of Johann Christian Henschke, a Barossa pioneer who settled in the high-country of the historic Eden Valley.
-Now renowned for wines based on shiraz and riesling, the Henschke family's early farm life revolved around the apple tree bench, where the produce from the farm was placed before being stored in the cool cellar.
-The excellent quality of the fruit this vintage has allowed the Henschke family to make a limited-production, traditional Barossa blend of shiraz and cabernet sauvignon.
+The Apple Tree Bench pays tribute to the farming traditions of Johann Christian Henschke, who settled in the high-country of the Barossa's Eden Valley wine region in 1862.
+The Henschke family's early farm life revolved around the apple tree bench, where the produce from the farm was placed before being stored in the cool stone cellar.
+This wine is produced from ungrafted low-yielding Eden Valley shiraz planted on ancient redbrown earths and blended with cabernet sauvignon growing on the deep alluvial soils of the Barossa Valley.
+A limited-production traditional Barossa blend of shiraz cabernet.